Ramsey Alwin, President and CEO of NCOA, responds to congressional passage of a $2.3 trillion year-end legislative package.

 NCOA works to ensure all seniors have equitable access to food, jobs, and the COVID-19 vaccine

-Arlington, VA (December 23, 2020) – The following is a statement by Ramsey Alwin, President & CEO of the National Council on Aging (NCOA), in response to Congressional passage of a $2.3 trillion year-end legislative package.
+Arlington, VA (December 23, 2020) – The following is a statement by Ramsey Alwin, President and CEO of the National Council on Aging (NCOA), in response to Congressional passage of a $2.3 trillion year-end legislative package.

 “The bill that Congress passed on December 21 includes provisions that will improve the lives of vulnerable older adults, who represent 80% of COVID-19 fatalities nationwide.
 However, many more investments and policy changes will be needed in 2021 to ensure that all seniors have access to food, jobs, and the COVID-19 vaccine.